Spannakin/Nature-Quiz/README.md

   * Test

-    On initial testing the move screen function worked for all screens but only for the move back to the home screen from the level-screen, additionalsteps were added to the JS function to allow the home button to work at all stages of the game.
+    On initial testing the move screen function worked for all screens but only for the move back to the home screen from the level-screen, additional steps were added to the JS function to allow the home button to work at all stages of the game.

   * Result